Crumb Top Baking

 Frequently asked questions

 Absolutely!
-Pumpkin seeds are mild and sweet, similar to pine nuts, so they add a similar texture and flavour to pesto.
-Pumpkin seeds are also less expensive than pine nuts, so it’s the perfect budget friendly alternative.
+Pumpkin seeds are mild and sweet, similar to pine nuts, so they add a similar texture and flavor to pesto.
+Pumpkin seeds are also less expensive than pine nuts, so it's the perfect budget friendly alternative.

 The best oil to use for pesto is extra virgin olive oil.
 As pesto contains a lot of oil, you'll want to make sure it's good quality.
 I recommend using the same quality extra virgin olive oil that you would use to make homemade salad dressings.
 You can also use olive oil or a more neutral tasting oil if you prefer.